IMSoley/tasawwuf/README.md

 * Al-Qusharyri's Epistle on Sufism [[PDF](http://data.nur.nu/Kutub/English/Qushayri_Risala.pdf)]
 * The Soul and a Loaf of Bread: The Teachings of Sheikh Abol-Hasan of Kharaqan
 * Shari'ah and Tariqat - Inseperable and Indivisible [[PDF](https://attahawi.files.wordpress.com/2011/02/shariah-and-tariqah-inseparable-and-indivisible.pdf)]
-* The Qur'an and the Prophet in the Writings of Shaykh Ahmad al-Alawi
 * The Wisdom of the Throne: An Introduction to the Philosophy of Mulla Sadra
 * Metaphysical Penetrations: A Parallel English-Arabic Text
 * Forty Lessons on Breath by Murshid Samuel L. Lewis [[PDF](https://dancesofuniversalpeace.org/ResourceDir/SAM/Forty_Lessons_on_Breath.pdf)]